VelasquezTracy25/velasqueztracy25/README.md

 I'm a fresh grad from Codeup, a 22-week career accelerator program in Texas.
 I am in love with backend development, but like to use my creativity and work on front-end for personal projects.
 I would love to connect to share tips and tricks with each other!

 I'm currently:
-- 🔭 working on a P2P ecommerce application.
+- 🔭 working on a PHP site for my author friend.
-- 🌱 sharpening my Java and Python skills.
+- 🌱 sharpening my Java, Python and Frontend skills.
-- 👯 looking to collaborate on backend development.
+- 👯 looking to collaborate on frontend development.

 How to reach me:
 - 📫 Email: velasqueztracy25@gmail.com